rickyzhou0419-byte/AI-Culture-Lab/01-story-snake/README.md

 ## Current scope

 The initial demo is intended to deliver one **3–5 minute playable experience** for children ages **6–10**.
-It will test one cultural theme, one core loop, and one clearly necessary AI behavior.
+It will test one cultural theme, one core loop, and one narrowly-scoped AI test point.

+**Note on AI scope (updated after Phase 2 revision):** v1 deliberately treats AI as a production tool first.
+The single user-facing AI feature (an end-of-game personalized summary generated from the player's actual collection path) is explicitly a small test, not a claim that this feature is necessary to the experience — removing it would not make the game unplayable or incoherent.
+This is a conscious departure from this project's own "AI-native necessity test" (see Phase 1, Section 7), made for solo-developer capacity and monthly-cycle reasons, with Tier 3 (semantic judgment) flagged as the most likely place a truly necessary AI behavior could live in a future version.
+See `02-concept-and-interaction-definition-v2.md`, Section 7, for the full reasoning.

 This phase does **not** include: